EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 ## How to improve hardware efficiency

-By taking into account the embodied carbon, it is clear that by the time we come to install an HPC system, it's already emitted a large amount of carbon.
-Computers also have a limited lifespan, which means they eventually are unable to handle modern workloads, or suffer failures and need to be replaced.
+By taking into account the embodied carbon, it is clear that by the time we come to install an HPC system, it has already emitted a large amount of carbon.
+Computers also have a limited lifespan, which means they are eventually unable to handle modern workloads, or they suffer failures and need to be replaced.
 In these terms, hardware consumption is a proxy for carbon, and since our goal is to be carbon efficient, we must also be hardware efficient.

 There are two main approaches to improving hardware carbon efficiency: